 While most people with familial hypertrophic cardiomyopathy are symptom-free or have only mild symptoms, this condition can have serious consequences.
 It can cause abnormal heart rhythms (arrhythmias) that may be life threatening.
 People with familial hypertrophic cardiomyopathy have an increased risk of sudden death, even if they have no other symptoms of the condition.
 A small number of affected individuals develop potentially fatal heart failure, which may require heart transplantation.

-The proteins produced from the genes associated with familial hypertrophic cardiomyopathy play important roles in contraction of the heart muscle by forming muscle cell structures called sarcomeres.
+The proteins produced from the genes associated with familial hypertrophic cardiomyopathy play important roles in tensing (contraction) of the heart muscle by forming muscle cell structures called sarcomeres.
 Sarcomeres, which are the basic units of muscle contraction, are made up of thick and thin protein filaments.
 The overlapping thick and thin filaments attach to each other and release, which allows the filaments to move relative to one another so that muscles can contract.
 In the heart, regular contractions of cardiac muscle pump blood to the rest of the body.

 The protein produced from the MYH7 gene, called cardiac beta (β)-myosin heavy chain, is the major component of the thick filament in sarcomeres.
 The protein produced from the MYBPC3 gene, cardiac myosin binding protein C, associates with the thick filament, providing structural support and helping to regulate muscle contractions.

 The TNNT2 and TNNI3 genes provide instructions for making cardiac troponin T and cardiac troponin I, respectively, which are two of the three proteins that make up the troponin protein complex found in cardiac muscle cells.
 The troponin complex associates with the thin filament of sarcomeres.
 It controls muscle contraction and relaxation by regulating the interaction of the thick and thin filaments.